 Owners/operators of temporary surface impoundments not on regulated facilities must ensure that they are sited, designed, constructed, operated, and maintained to ensure compliance with the following minimum standards:

-The bottom of a temporary surface impoundment must be placed at least 5 feet above the highest historically known or anticipated level of groundwater, and more than 100 feet from any surface water or well.
+The bottom of a temporary surface impoundment must be placed at least 5 feet above the highest historically known or anticipated level of groundwater, more than 100 feet from any surface water or water supply well, and at least 25 feet from groundwater monitoring wells.

 Temporary surface impoundments must be protected from inundation or washout.